Pawland

 Can dogs eat Bananas?

-Yes, bananas are not bad for dogs in moderation.
+Yes, bananas are good for dogs in moderation.
 It is a safe and healthy snack that is prescribed by a great number of vets as a substitute for processed or salted dog snacks.
 Bananas are rich in natural sugar, and hence, it is good not to feed them so much at a time.
 Bananas are not something your dog should be eating regularly (they should not be part of the main diet of your dog), but they are a healthy, every-now-and-then treat for the dog, and most of them like it.

 A dog eating a banana while a person feeds it gently, showing a healthy treat moment